Traumatic events: how autistic children might react

 - Think about sensory or calming activities your child could do if they’re feeling anxious.
 These might include listening to music or playing with playdough.

-A ‘glitter jar’ can be a good way to talk about feelings and help autistic children calm down.
-Just add glitter and water to a small jar with a lid.
+A ‘glitter jar’ can be a good way to talk about feelings and help autistic children and teenagers calm down.
+Add glitter and water to a small jar with a lid.
 Say, ‘The glitter is sitting peacefully at the bottom of the jar’.
 Shake the jar and say, ‘When we feel upset, thoughts and feelings swirl around so we can’t think clearly.
 But keep watching the glitter – it always settles.
 As you watch the glitter settle, notice your mind settling too.
 When the glitter goes back to the bottom of the jar, you’ll feel calmer and be able to think more clearly’.

 Getting professional help after traumatic events